Moddable-OpenSource/moddable/documentation/devices/esp32.md

 <a id="build-debug"></a>
 ### Debug
 A debug build is used for debugging JavaScript.
-In a debug build, the ESP-IDF logging is disable and the GDB stub is not present.
+In a debug build, the ESP-IDF logging is disabled and the GDB stub is not present.

 The `-d` option on the `mcconfig` command line selects a debug build.